techlozenge/project-idea/Project-Verifact.md

 ## Audience

-    Users of internet news sites and new aggregators.
+    Users of internet news sites and news aggregators.

 ## Description